As part of the ICTP Fellowship program

 Astria Health, Yakima Valley

-UW ICTP is partnering with Astria Health in Zillah to help pilot a collaborative care program and provide psychiatric consultation.
+UW ICTP partnered with Astria Health in Zillah to help pilot a collaborative care program and provide psychiatric consultation.
 Astria Health, headquartered in the Yakima Valley, is the largest nonprofit healthcare system based in Eastern Washington.
 Zillah, in Yakima County, is a small agricultural community of about 3,000.

 Family Care Network, Bellingham and Mt.
 Vernon

-One of the Integrated Care fellows is continuing to serve as the psychiatric consultant for the Family Care Network (FCN) North Sound Clinic in Bellingham, as well as partnering with FCN's North Cascades clinic in Mt.
+One of the Integrated Care fellows is served as the psychiatric consultant for the Family Care Network (FCN) North Sound Clinic in Bellingham, as well as partnered with FCN's North Cascades clinic in Mt.
 Vernon to help implement collaborative care and provide psychiatric consultation.
 North Cascades is the second largest clinic in the Family Care Network.
 Family Care Network is a locally owned and independently operated healthcare network, with clinics throughout Whatcom and Skagit Counties.

 Lake Roosevelt Community Health Centers